 Cathy Coughlan is a multidisciplinary artist working across visual arts, film and dance-theatre contexts to create hybrid works for gallery/theatre spaces, as well as devising site specific and community responsive projects.
 Cathy is currently engaged in her third dance residency at Rua Red Arts Centre, funded by The Arts Council’s – Dance Artist in Residence Award – with support from South Dublin County Council.

-Cathy’s work is supported by Arts Council Ireland, Dublin City Council, South Dublin Co.Co.
-Arts Office, Rua Red Arts Centre, Laois County Council, Laois Sports Partnership, Kildare Co.Co., The Dunamaise Arts Centre, Dance Ireland and Shawbrook Dance Centre.
+Cathy’s work has been supported by Arts Council Ireland, Dublin City Council, South Dublin Co.Co., Rua Red Arts Centre, Laois County Council, Laois Sports Partnership, Kildare Co.Co., The Dunamaise Arts Centre, Dance Ireland, Shawbrook Residency Programme and Dublin Fringe Festival.

 SYMPOSIUM IN PARTNERSHIP WITH FIRST FORTNIGHT | EUROPE

 LAST NIGHT A DJ SAVED MY LIFE is a symposium event concerned with Men, Movement and Mental Health, produced in collaboration with First Fortnight as part of their first European Mental Health, Arts and Culture festival.
 The symposium will focus on observing the barriers for men in accessing dance; exploring dance as a bio-psycho-social model of intervention within situations of isolation and incarceration; examining dance within the context of cultural diversity as a shift takes place within the youth dance landscape; recognising embodied practice within a mental health context or medical setting.
 The day will consist of live performances, films, talks, interactive presentations and panel discussions from National and International artists who have made work with, for or about communities of men.